michaeltelford/wgit/README.md

 # Wgit

-Wgit is a Ruby gem similar in nature to GNU's `wget`.
+Wgit is a Ruby gem similar in nature to GNU's `wget` tool.
 It provides an easy to use API for programmatic web scraping, indexing and searching.

 Fundamentally, Wgit is a WWW indexer/scraper which crawls URL's, retrieves and serialises their page contents for later use.
 You can use Wgit to copy entire websites if required.
 Wgit also provides a means to search indexed documents stored in a database.
 Therefore, this library provides the main components of a WWW search engine.
-The Wgit API is easily extended allowing you to pull out the parts of a webpage that are important to you, the code snippets or images for example.
+The Wgit API is easily extended allowing you to pull out the parts of a webpage that are important to you, the code snippets or tables for example.
 As Wgit is a library, it has uses in many different application types.

-Check out this [example application](https://search-engine-rb.herokuapp.com) - a search engine built using Wgit and Sinatra, deployed to Heroku.
+Check out this [example application](https://search-engine-rb.herokuapp.com) - a search engine (see its [repository](https://github.com/michaeltelford/search_engine)) built using Wgit and Sinatra, deployed to Heroku.
+Heroku's free tier is used so the initial page load may be slow.
+Try searching for "Ruby" or something else that's Ruby related.

 ## Table Of Contents